dougeby/IntuneDocs/intune/app-sdk-ios.md

     * IntuneMAMPolicyManager.h
     * IntuneMAMVersionInfo.h

-Developers can make the contents of all the above headers available by just importing IntuneMAM.h
+Developers can make the contents of all the previous headers available by just importing IntuneMAM.h

 ## How the Intune App SDK works